wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 The newly released product features are also supported by the cloud images of the new format.

+## Addressed vulnerabilities

+The 4.10.1 release addresses multiple high and critical severity vulnerabilities in Wallarm deployment artifacts, enhancing the software's security posture by replacing previously vulnerable components.

+Among the vulnerabilities addressed are those identified by [CVE-2020-36327](https://nvd.nist.gov/vuln/detail/CVE-2020-36327), [CVE-2023-37920](https://nvd.nist.gov/vuln/detail/CVE-2023-37920), and several others.
+A full list of resolved vulnerabilities, along with their corresponding CVEs specific to each node deployment artifact, can be found within the [inventory of node artifact versions](node-artifact-versions.md).

 ## When upgrading node 3.6 and lower

 If upgrading from the version 3.6 or lower, learn all changes from the [separate list](older-versions/what-is-new.md).